Need a break from the big city? View 42-hour itineraries from 13 cities.More

 A sultry port town on the Río Amazonas, Iquitos is quite probably the world's largest city that cannot be reached by road.
 The city has nearly 500,000 inhabitants and is the capital of the vast Loreto department.
 The area around Iquitos was first inhabited by small, independent Amazonian tribes.
 In the 1500s Jesuit missionaries began adventuring in the area, trying to Christianize the

 local population, but the city wasn't officially founded until 1757.Iquitos saw unprecedented growth and opulence during the rubber boom, but became an Amazonian backwater overnight when the boom went bust.
 The economy slouched along, barely sustaining itself with logging, exotic-animal exports, and Brazil-nut harvesting.
-In the early 1970s, petroleum was discovered.
+Then in the early 1970s petroleum was discovered.
 The black gold, along with ecotourism and logging, have since become the backbone of the region's economy, though drug running also provides significant income.